IHTSDO/weblate/README.rst

 .. image:: https://s.weblate.org/cdn/Logo-Darktext-borders.png
-   :alt: Snowlate
+   :alt: SNOMED Transalation Tool
    :target: https://weblate.org/
    :height: 80px

-**Snowlate is a translation tool for SNOMED CT, based on the open source Weblate project.
+**SNOMED Translation Tool is for the translation of SNOMED CT clincial concepts and is based on the open source Weblate project.
 Weblate is libre software web-based continuous localization system, used by over 2500 libre projects and companies in more than 165 countries.**